 To be regarded as having had lawful residence in Norway, an EEA national must have been an employee, self-employed person, service provider, had sufficient funds or been a student.
 It is not enough to just have stayed in Norway.
 We consider many cases where the EEA national has stayed in Norway without lawful residence.
 In most of the cases we reject, the EEA national has not worked enough to be regarded as an employee pursuant to the regulations.

-We reject many EEA nationals and their family members who are staying in Norway without having a right to stay here.
+We reject many applications for residence card from family members of EU/EEA nationals.
 People are rejected for many different reasons.
 The EEA national's family member may not have been sufficiently provided for in the home country, or the marriage between an EEA national and the family member may be a pro forma marriage (marriage of convenience).
 Another reason for rejecting an EEA national is if he/she has not had lawful residence in Norway.
 To be regarded as having had lawful residence in Norway, an EEA national must have been an employee, self-employed person, service provider, had sufficient funds or been a student.
 It is not enough to just have stayed in Norway.

 UNE does not reverse many decisions.
 In some cases, we reverse a decision because we have received new documentation that the UDI did not have, or because our assessment of the case differs from the UDI's assessment.
 We have reversed some expulsion cases because we believe there is no risk of the EEA national committing new crimes.
 In some expulsion cases, we have attached more importance to the best interests of the child than to the crimes that have been committed.
 We have also reversed some expulsion cases where the EEA national or the family member can document that they have lawful residence in Norway when we make our decision.